 For more than 55 years, Kleinschmidt has provided engineering, regulatory, and environmental consulting services to energy companies and government agencies across North America.
 We provide practical solutions to complex problems affecting energy, water and the environment.

-We are a mid-size, employee-owned firm offering technical expertise and the skills required to work on large, complex projects.
-We have 10 offices strategically located throughout North America that enable us to provide personal attention and be responsive to our clients.
+We are a mid-sized, employee-owned, environmental engineering consulting firm offering technical expertise and the skills required to work on large, complex projects.
+We have 12 offices strategically located throughout North America that enable us to provide personal attention and be responsive to our clients.

-TECHNICAL EXCELLENCE is the heart of our continued success.
+LEARNING, GROWTH and IMPROVEMENT sustains the TECHNICAL EXCELLENCE at the heart of our success.